John Philpot Curran: Eulogies and commemoration

 In 1837, Curran's remains were transferred from Paddington Cemetery, London to Glasnevin Cemetery, where they were laid in an 8-foot-high classical-style sarcophagus.
 In 1845 a white marble memorial to him, with a carved bust by Christopher Moore, was placed near the west door of St Patrick's Cathedral, Dublin.

 Sir Jonah Barrington (infamous for his removal from the judiciary by parliamentary petition to the King in 1830) recalled, from an "intimacy" that was "long and close", that:Curran's person was mean and decrepit; very slight, very shapeless--with nothing of the gentleman about it; on the contrary, displaying spindle limbs, a shambling gait, one hand imperfect, and a face yellow, furrowed, rather flat and thoroughly ordinary.
 Yet his features were the very reverse of disagreeable; there was something so indescribably dramatic in the eye and the play of his eyebrow, that his visage seemed the index of his mind, and his humour the slave of his will. ...
 [H]is rapid movements, his fire, his sparkling eye, and fine and varied intonations of his voice, these conspired to give life and energy to every company he mixed with.Lord Byron said, after the death of Curran, "I have heard that man speak more poetry than I have seen written", and, in a letter to Thomas Moore, 1 October 1821, "I feel, as your poor Curran said, before his death, 'a mountain of lead upon my heart, which I believe to be constitutional, and that nothing will remove it but the same remedy'".

 An engraved portrait of Curran by J.J.
 Wedgwood was published in volume one of the first Irish biographical dictionary, Biographia Hibernica, a Biographical Dictionary of the Worthies of Ireland, from the earliest periods to the present time, (London, 1819: Richard Ryan (biographer)).

+"Eternal Vigilance is the Price of Liberty" inscribed on a monument in Washington D.C..
+Although there is no record of his employing the phrase, the words are often attributed to Thomas Jefferson.
+In the early nineteenth century, American newspapers credited various versions to Curran.
+In 1790, in a speech regarding the election of the Lord Mayor of London, Curran had proposed that "The condition upon which God hath given liberty to man is eternal vigilance."'.

 In Fisher's Drawing Room Scrap Book, 1832, Letitia Elizabeth Landon includes an illustrative poem to the engraved portrait therein, this being by Sir Thomas Lawrence.
 She describes Curran as being 'Gifted with all the mighty strength of words'.

 The Young Irelander, Thomas Davis, edited a collection of Curran's bar, and parliamentary speeches (1847).
 In recommending these to Friedrich Engels ("You will find quoted there all the sources for the United Irishmen"), Karl Marx accounted Curran "the only great lawyer (people's advocate) of the eighteenth century and the noblest personality".
 Henry Grattan, by comparison, was a mere "parliamentary rogue".